marcellinamichie291/war-alpha-metaverse/README.md

 ![](https://waralpha.io/assets/screenshots/present-parts.png)
 ![](https://waralpha.io/assets/screenshots/present-possibilities.png)

-Make sure you have installed Metamask and connected it to the Polygon `Testnet`, then click "Connect your Wallet".
+Make sure you have installed Metamask and connected it to the correct testnet, then click "Connect your Wallet".
 Metamask will open to authorize the connection.
 ![](https://waralpha.io/assets/bg-home.png)

 The game will then fetch all your spaceship NFTs from the smart contract.
 If you do not yet have an spaceship NFT, click "Mint New Ship" and Metamask will open to trigger the mint.
 You will receive a basic ship with entry-level weapons, wings, engine, and cabin.
 The ship will appear in your list of ships (if not refresh the page).
 Select that ship to access the game.